Western Sydney University: Student newspapers

+Student accommodation

 Western Sydney University has on-campus accommodation in the form of the UWS Village located adjacent to its Parramatta Campus.
 The village was opened in February 2009, providing apartments from one to eight bedrooms.
 At the time of opening, the village was the third Campus Living Villages property to be established in Sydney after the Macquarie University Village and the Sydney University Village.